StevenBtw/StevenBtw/README.md

 # Hi there!
 I'm Steven, by the way.

 ## About Me
-⚗️ This is my personal github for publishing side projects and experiments.
+⚗️ This is my personal github for managing side projects and experiments.

 💻  Recreational programmer who enjoys building things and learning by doing.